VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Image of TDE Radio Flare: Application to AT2018hyz

 \subsection{Image}

 Figure~\ref{fig:18hyz_im} shows the synthetic radio intensity maps at 5 GHz calculated for the delayed outflow (left) and off-axis jet (right) scenarios.
 The parameters are the same as ones used in the calculations for the light curves and spectra.
 In each map, the surface brightness is normalized to the upper 95\% of the distribution, and values exceeding the 95th percentile are clipped to that percentile level.
-For AT2018hyz with $z=0.0457$, the angular diameter distance is $d_{\rm A}\simeq186.5\,\rm Mpc$, and hence the angular size is $\widehat{X}\simeq3.6{\,\rm mas\,}(X/10^{19}\,\rm cm)$.
+For AT2018hyz with $z=0.0457$, the angular diameter distance is $d_{\rm A}\simeq192.4\,\rm Mpc$,\footnote{A flat $\Lambda$CDM cosmology with $H_0 = 67.7\,\rm km \,s^{-1}\, Mpc^{-1}$, $\Omega_{\rm m} = 0.315$, and $\Omega_\Lambda = 0.685$ is adopted \citep{PlanckCollaboration2020_parameter}.} and hence the angular size is $\widehat{X}\simeq3.5{\,\rm mas\,}(X/10^{19}\,\rm cm)$.
 At 5 GHz, the entire emitting region in both scenarios is optically thin.

 The left column of Fig.~\ref{fig:18hyz_im} shows the time evolution of the radio image for the delayed outflow.
 With the spherical geometry, the outflow appears disk-like on the sky and expands at a constant speed before the deceleration time.
 After $\simeq4000\,\rm days$, the deceleration becomes significant and the disk grows more slowly in size.
 Since the emissivity is distributed uniformly over the shock surface, the brightness distribution is described by